 The United States provides no development assistance to Germany.

 As two of the world's leading trading nations, the United States and Germany share a commitment to an open and expanding world economy.
 Germany is a member of the European Union, and in 2007 was the main driver behind the creation of the Transatlantic Economic Council (TEC), a political body that seeks to deepen cooperation between the United States and the European Union by promoting economic growth through increased trade and job creation.
 Germany and the United States hold regular Informal Commercial Exchange (ICE) Talks to informally address economic issues on a bilateral basis.

 The United States is Germany’s leading export market outside the EU (in 2011).
 Counting EU-countries, the United States still ranks second, topped only by France.
 In 2011, Germany exported goods worth $97 billion to the United States.
 Germany is the 5th largest U.S. trading partner globally and the top importer of U.S. goods in the EU (in 2011).
 In 2011, U.S. exports totaled slightly over $49 billion to Germany.

 The U.S. and German trade relationship is driven by massive mutual investment.
 In 2010, German direct investment in the United States was worth $213 billion, while U.S. direct investment in Germany was worth $106 billion.
 German investments include key industries such as chemicals and transportation equipment, as well as services sectors such as financial industries.
-Altogether, German firms employ approximately half-a-million American workers.
+Altogether, German firms employ approximately 500,000 American workers.